Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 expensive results or frequently accessed data.

-Caches make reads faster, since the web server can query the cache first, and if there\'s a cache hit, it can serve that data instead.
+Caches make reads faster, since the web server can query the cache first, and if there's a cache hit, it can serve that data instead.

 you would cache normally like so (using memcached):